u1994923/Hypermedia-project/README.md

 ## 2. Information Architecture

-This project is designed as a **single-page website** organized into two vertical columns to ensure efficient readability.
-The **left column** provides quick-reference information: personal contact details, education background, programming skills, and languages.
+This project is designed as a single-page website organized into two vertical columns to ensure efficient readability.
+The left column provides quick-reference information: personal contact details, education background, programming skills, and languages.
 These are categories that recruiters typically check first.

-The **right column** focuses on narrative and display-oriented content.
+The right column focuses on narrative and display-oriented content.
 The header introduces the name and professional role immediately.
 Below this, the profile section highlights personal traits and goals.
-The **soft skills section** uses visual circular progress indicators to present self-evaluation in a quick, interpretive format that does not require reading paragraphs.
-Finally, the **projects section** provides a concise description of a notable project including key technical highlights and a link to the GitHub repository for further inspection.
+The soft skills section uses visual circular progress indicators to present self-evaluation in a quick, interpretive format that does not require reading paragraphs.
+Finally, the projects section provides a concise description of a notable project including key technical highlights and a link to the GitHub repository for further inspection.

 ## 3. Visual Design

-The visual design focuses on delivering a **modern style**.
+The visual design focuses on delivering a modern style.
 The page background uses dark tones.
 The left column uses a deep blue background to differentiate personal data from the more dynamic and descriptive right column, establishing easy access to information.

-The typography is **sans-serif** for readability and minimalism.
+The typography is sans-serif for readability and minimalism.
 Titles use increased weight and letter spacing for clarity and hierarchy.
 Color usage is intentionally limited to blue highlights and white text, supporting a consistent aesthetic.
-The **circular skill indicators** use blue and gray colors to ensure readability.
+The circular skill indicators use blue and gray colors to ensure readability.

-The right column incorporates a **looping space video background**, adding a sense of depth and atmosphere.
+The right column incorporates a looping space video background, adding a sense of depth and atmosphere.
 Overall, the design aims to communicate professionalism and creativity, balancing structured information with expressive visual elements.